Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Steps
 1. Get inner corners.
-2. Get a list of object points and image points.
+2. find the chess inner corners using cv2.findChessboardCorners.
-3.1. find the chess inner corners using cv2.findChessboardCorners.
+3. Get a list of object points and image points.
-3.2.
+4. get camera
 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).